nickjj/dotfiles/README.md

 The script is idempotent so you can run it more than once to stay updated.

-The install script is optimized for:
+The install script is optimized for these operating systems and distros:

-- Ubuntu 22.04 LTS+ (native or WSL)
+- Debian, Ubuntu and its derivatives
-- Debian 11+
-- macOS 10.15+
+- macOS

 It will still work with other distros of Linux if you skip installing system packages (more details are below).